 How we maintain the badges

 The Badges are maintained in June each year.
 As the Badges are Scheduled National Monuments the maintenance programme is authorised by Historic England.
-The process has 3 stages: weeding each badge, re-chalking those that require it and finishing with several applications of herbicide (‘Pistol’) to keep the weeds down for as long as possible.
-The badges are also strimmed 3 times a year: prior to maintenance, before the Drumhead Service and again later if the grass has grown significantly.
+The process has 3 stages: weeding each badge, re-chalking those that require it and finishing with several applications of herbicide to keep the weeds down for as long as possible.
+The badges are also strimmed when other maintenance is carried out, especially before the Drumhead Service and again later if the grass has grown significantly.

-The Badges are re-chalked on a rotational basis – usually every three years – although sometimes this can be extended to four years.
-Thus, each year at least two, usually three, badges are re-chalked.
+All the Badges are re-chalked in one particular year.
 Before re-chalking each badge is carefully re-edged with a spade to retain the detail.
 Re-chalking involves moving the delivered chalk (~20 tonnes per badge) to smaller temporary dumps on the hillside by dumper truck.
-It is then loaded into powered caterpillar-tracked barrows and taken down the long steep incline, to the badge.
+It is then loaded into large sacks and taken down the long steep incline, to the badge.
 The chalk is then distributed using manual wheelbarrows and buckets, and then carefully placed on the badge and tamped into shape.

 For several years, following very wet winters, some chalk has been washed down the hillside from the original shape of the badges – especially along the long horizontal sections – creating “dribbles” of chalk.
 A very successful experiment has been carried out since 2014 that involves installing white uPVC revetting boards along the underside of these sections, to counteract this effect of the winter weathering process.
 We are indebted to Swish (the curtain rail manufacturers) for their generous donation of the boarding.

-Typically, over the course of three years, each badge will have been re-chalked once and maintained twice.
-The average total maintenance cost for a typical badge over this period is over £11,000 plus VAT, which indicates an average cost per badge per year of approaching £4,000 plus VAT.
-The annual cost of maintenance for all eight badges is currently around £32,000 plus VAT.
-Fortunately, we are able currently to reclaim VAT via the Memorials Grant Scheme but this is not guaranteed and the scheme may well be terminated when the current funding period finishes in 2020.
+Typically, over the course of six or seven years, each badge will have been re-chalked once and maintained in the meantime.
+The total cost of re-chalking all ten badges is currently over £40,000.
+Fortunately, we are able currently to reclaim VAT via the Memorials Grant Scheme but the scheme is not guaranteed to continue beyond the next few years.

 The Australian Government Department of Veterans’ Affairs generously provides us with a grant annually that covers the cost of maintaining the Australian Commonwealth Military Forces Badge, and the Royal Signals Benevolent Fund also generously provide us with a grant to cover the costs of maintaining the Royal Signals Badge.
 We currently receive some grants from other sources but none of these is guaranteed.
 We extend our sincere thanks to all these funders.